ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 ## 1. Stop the system

+You must now:

-Press ctl-C to stop the API Logic Project container.
+1. **Stop the API Logic Project container** - press ctl-C

+2. **Stop the database container** (e.g., using Docker Desktop).

-The procedure below will spin up *another* database container.
+    * The procedure below will spin up *another* database container.
 If the current database container is running, you will see port conflicts.

-**Stop** the database container (e.g., using Docker Desktop).

 &nbsp;